PLIF - Palnar Laser- induced fluorescence

 PLIF - Planar Laser- induced fluorescence

-Planar Laser-induced fluorescence (PLIF) is a spectroscopic method used for studying structure of molecules, detection of selective species and flow visualization and measurements.
-It is used for the investigation of the reacting and non-reacting gas and liquid flows.
+Planar laser-induced fluorescence (PLIF) is an optical diagnostic technique widely used for flow visualization and quantitative measurements.
+PLIF has been shown to be used for velocity, concentration, temperature and pressure measurements.
 In PLIF, the flow is illuminated by a laser light sheet whose wavelength is tuned to excite a particular transition.
-A fraction of the ground state molecules absorbs the incident light and is excited to a higher electronic energy state.
+A fraction of the ground state molecules of the flow absorbs the incident light and is excited to a higher electronic energy state.
 The excited species will after some time, usually in the order of few nanoseconds to microseconds, de-excite and emit light at a wavelength larger than the excitation wavelength.
-This light, fluorescence, is measured.
+This light, fluorescence is captured on a digital camera.

 Queries